artisticat1/obsidian-latex-suite/README.md

 > [!WARNING]
 > Snippet files are interpreted as JavaScript and can execute arbitrary code.
 > Always be careful with snippets shared from others to avoid running malicious code.
+> Or when sharing the vault with others (files can be placed in places ignored by sync).

 ## Cheatsheet